Feedback Loops: How to Do It the Agile Way

 But first, for the scope of this article, let's define what feedback loops are.

-In general, any feedback loop should have the primary three stages.
+In general, any feedback loop should have three primary stages.
 During the first stage, we capture and store the input - this is the data with which we operate every day.
-Within the second one, we actually analyze the input, gathered from stage one.
+Within the second one, we actually analyze the input gathered from stage one.
 Finally, during the last stage, we need to make decisions based on the insights gained from the second stage.

-Usually, here comes the fourth stage of the feedback loop - the implementation of the changes we have set forward.
-And so it continues - a feedback loop after another feedback loop, after another one.
-And this is how continuous improvement can be easily nurtured within any organization.
+Usually, the fourth stage of the feedback loop is the implementation of the changes we have proposed.
+And so it continues—a feedback loop after another.
+This is how continuous improvement can be easily nurtured within any organization.

-Okay, so now that we've touched the surface of this topic by defining what feedback loops are, let's move on and explore their implementation with real industry examples.
+Okay, so now that we've touched the surface of this topic by defining what feedback loops are and why they are important for your business, let's move on and explore their implementation with real industry examples.

 How to Implement Feedback Loops the Kanban Way?